Research Aids: Using our Library and Archival Collections

 The Historical Commission's library and archive are open to the public for research on Mondays from 4:00 - 7:00 PM, Tuesdays from 2:00 - 4:00 PM, Wednesday - Thursday from 9:30 - 11:30 AM and 2:00 - 4:00 PM.
 The office is not open for research on Fridays.
 We strongly recommend that you call ahead to set up an appointment, as our research space and staff are limited.
 Please call (617) 349-4683 or TTY (617) 349-6112 to schedule a research appointment.

 The archive is founded on an inventory that contains survey forms, photographs, and documentation on all 13,000± buildings in the City.
 Collections include both historic and contemporary materials, such as atlases, papers and manuscripts, books, and ephemera.
 The photograph collection is estimated to contain more than 60,000 images in all forms.
 These unique resources are used daily by staff, residents, researchers, and building professionals.
+To access our archival collections, follow the links below or use the left sidebar to navigate.

 Do you have a question about one of the following topics?
 Follow the link below to go directly to that section of the page or use the scroll bar to browse the entire page.